 - You are not normally allowed to withdraw temporarily for more than two consecutive years, or for more than a total of two years over the duration of the course.
 There is further guidance on the length of time allowed on the University web page for Temporary Withdrawal

 - If you are an international student it may not be possible for you to take temporary withdrawal and remain in the UK.
-Take advice from the Immigration Service at the International Office, by telephoning 024 7657 5229 or emailing email@example.com, or the Student Advice Centre
+Take advice from the Immigration Service at the International Office, by telephoning 024 7657 5229 or emailing firstname.lastname@example.org, or the Students’ Union Advice Centre

-If you want more advice you can contact the Student Advice Centre.
+If you want more advice you can contact the Students’ Union Advice Centre.